tonywong94/maskmoment/README.md

         Low significance mask is required to span at least this many channels at all pixels.
         Default: 1
+    min_tot_ch : int, optional
+        Each contiguous mask region must span at least this many channels (but it's not necessary that every pixel in the region span this many channels).
+        Default: 2
     minbeam : float, optional
         Minimum velocity-integrated area of a mask region in units of the beam size.
         Default: 1
-    min_tot_ch : int, optional
-        Dilated mask regions are required to span at least this many channels.
-        Default: 2
     nguard : tuple of two ints, optional
         Expand the final mask by nguard[0] pixels in the sky directions and nguard[1] channels in velocity.
 Currently these values must be equal